Dermot Lacey: Political career

 From July 2002 to July 2003, he served as Lord Mayor of Dublin.
 In the most controversial period of his officeholding, he cast the deciding vote at City Council to pass the 2003 budget, which included increases to domestic waste charges.
 This came after several meetings had failed to pass any budget, and the Minister for the Environment & Local Government had threatened to disband the City Council.
 After the vote, Lacey was expelled from the Labour Party Group on Dublin City Council, and spent the remainder of his term until the 2004 Local Elections as an Independent Councillor.
 However, he remained a member of the Labour Party, and, when his term as Lord Mayor expired, returned to his previous job as a member of Labour Party staff.

 He contested the 2004 Local Elections as a Labour Party candidate in the Pembroke area, topping the poll on the first count, and rejoined the Labour Party Group on the City Council at its first meeting following that election.
 He was re-elected along with two other Labour Councillors for the Pembroke Rathmines area in 2009.
 He was re-elected for the Pembroke South Dock area in 2014 and for the Pembroke area in 2019.
+At the 2024 local elections he was again elected to represent the Pembroke area.

 In 2011 he published "A Fair City - One Dublin Many Dubliners" which outlined a governance model for Dublin.